openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 ## DeviceKVStore<sup>8+</sup> ##

 Provides methods to manage distributed data by device in the distributed system.
 This class inherits from **KvStore** and provides data query and synchronization methods.
-Before calling any method in **DeviceKVStore**, you must use **getKVStore** to create a **DeviceKVStore** object.
+Before calling any method in **DeviceKVStore**, you must use **getKVStore** to obtain a **DeviceKVStore** object.

 ### get<sup>8+</sup> ###